nathanlq/book_reco/readme.md

 For testing, utilize the make-test.sh script.
 This script automates testing across the different modules and verifies end-to-end functionality.
 For now, only the module `collect` and `store` can be tested.
 See the Makefile readme for available testing flags.

+### 9. Model Tracking with MLflow

+MLflow is integrated into the pipeline to enable tracking and management of embedding models and TF-IDF vector transformations.
+The `microservices` module uses MLflow to log parameters, metrics, and artifacts for models used in the similarity calculations.

+The MLflow integration enables the following key capabilities:

+- **Experiment Tracking**: Logs model parameters, hyperparameters, and metrics for each run, allowing comparison between various model configurations (e.g., different embeddings or vectorization techniques).
+- **Model Versioning**: Each trained embedding or TF-IDF model version is stored, enabling easy rollbacks or updates to specific model versions when needed.
+- **Artifact Management**: Stores embeddings and vectorization artifacts, such as vector representations, for reproducibility and backup.

+MLflow enhances model tracking in this project by maintaining clear version history and simplifying model management, especially for updates to similarity models.
+This setup can evolve with advanced model-serving configurations or integration with cloud-based MLflow tracking for larger-scale deployments.

 ## Ressources

 - [`pgvector`](https://github.com/pgvector/pgvector)